 Launch locations change between Pier 6 in Brooklyn and Pier 66 in Chelsea, so check their site for the schedule and to reserve a spot.
 Tickets are released in mid-June for the summer.
 There is a playground near both piers, so either way, I highly recommend letting your kid run around after being trapped on a boat.

-Camp Store looks like an old-fashioned toy store at first glance, with a candy section, some novelty gifts and assorted sundries, all in perfectly stacked wood shelves.
+I mentioned the Camp Store in Hudson Yards, but in my opinion, the original, much bigger Camp Store near Union Square is the one that will really blow your child’s mind.
+It looks like an old-fashioned toy store at first glance, with a candy section, some novelty gifts and assorted sundries, all in perfectly stacked wood shelves.
 In fact, you could walk in, look around, buy a toy and leave without ever knowing there was more to it.
 But, the reason Camp Store is on this list is because the shelves located next to the register are actually a secret door that leads you to the toy wonderland in the back.

 Once the secret door is opened, you walk through a dark hallway, filled with mist from a fog machine, and then slowly the bigger area is revealed.
 It’s still a toy store (there are a ton more options back there for all ages, including board games, books, puzzles, stuffed animals, science kits and clothing) but it also doubles as a play space.